Responding to COVID-19

 The second is NPHS’ Community Lending Fund.
 As a Community Development Financial Institution (CDFI), NPHS’ Community Lending Fund provides down payment and closing costs loans to help low-income first-time homeowners afford the cost of homeownership, especially for the buyers purchasing CLT homes developed by NPHS.
 The fund also provides crucial support if homeowners face unexpected home repairs or financial problems.

-The NPHS Community Land Trust is the third piece that serves to preserve and protect the affordability of the homes developed by NPHS and its community partners.
+The NPHS Land Trust is the third piece that serves to preserve and protect the affordability of the homes developed by NPHS and its community partners.

 - Acquiring land and properties for long-term affordable housing